 What is the Compatibility Appraiser? (glossary)

-- Scheduled task path:
+- Task path:

 - Output:

-Signs the appraiser has been disabled:
+Signs it has been switched off#

 Related terms#